bwill09/Pewlett-Hackard-Analysis/README.md

 ##### Mentorship List

+##### Job Openings

+Based on this analysis, there are clearly big number of employee within retirement age in senior position and over 60 % staff wwill retire.
+See below

 ##### Summary

 Pewlett Hackard has over 50% of employees ready to retire and been sent to the mentorship program.
 They will need to hire more in subsequent years.